 To get going, you’ll need some bank accounts.
 We also recommend seeking advice from someone like an accountant – and you might want to consider using an accounting system to help keep you on track.

-You’ll also need a bookkeeping system and someone to help you keep your records:
+You’ll also need a bookkeeping system and someone to help you keep your records.

-Note: If you’re self-employed but you pay yourself a wage (so your income is subject to PAYE), you’ll be considered an employee and your contributions will be deducted from your gross salary or wage.
+You’ll be considered an employee and your contributions will be deducted from your gross salary or wage.

 Whether your business is set up as a company, sole trader or a partnership, there are a number of legal and tax requirements you must comply with.
 This is a potentially complicated area – expert advice is well worth it.